climateindicators/cold-related-deaths/data-raw/PROVENANCE.md

 ## Source documents for the prose

-The indicator prose is extracted from these Word files, copied here unmodified from the local archive at
+The indicator prose is extracted from these Word files, copied here unmodified.
-`…/archive/Word Files - Indicator Text and TD  (for published indicator updates as of 7-23-2026)/Cold-related deaths/`:
+Both were obtained from EPA via a Freedom of Information Act (FOIA) request:

 | File | sha256 |
 |---|---|